Through the Blue

 Grilled sardines

-• Grilled sardelles (sardines) – so tasty when fresh and full of omega-3 fatty acids.
-As small fish, they also don’t accumulate as much contaminants (sardines have one of the lowest mercury levels amongst fish).
+• Grilled sardelles (sardines) – full of omega-3 fatty acids, as small fish, they also don’t accumulate as much contaminants.
+Sardines have one of the lowest mercury levels amongst fish.

-• Gavros (fried anchovies) – another small, oily and tasty fish rich in omega-3 fatty acids.
+• Gavros (fried anchovies) – another small, oily and tasty fish rich in omega-3.
 Often fried and served as an appetizer.
 Again, try this in place of potato fries.

-• Barbounia (red mullet) – a fish type also on the oilier side and a source of omega-3.
+• Barbounia (red mullet) – a small fish type, also on the oilier side.
 Typically fried and sweet to taste.

 Feb 21, 2020 0 comment